-If you would like to switch from This is what you should do: our plan to: Original Medicare with a separate Enroll in the new Medicare Medicare prescription drug plan prescription drug plan.
+This is what you should do:

+- Enroll in the new Medicare prescription drug plan.
 Your new coverage will begin on the first day of the following month.

-You will automatically be disenrolled from VNS Health Total when your new plan's coverage begins.
-Original Medicare without a Send us a written request to separate Medicare prescription drug disenroll Contact your Care Team plan if you need more information on how to do this.
-If you switch to Original You can also contact Medicare, at Medicare and do not enroll in 1-800-MEDICARE (1-800-633a separate Medicare 4227), 24 hours a day, 7 days a prescription drug plan, week, and ask to be disenrolled.
-Medicare may enroll you in a TTY users should call 1-877-486drug plan, unless you have 2048. opted out of automatic You will be disenrolled from VNS enrollment.
-Health Total when your coverage in If you disenroll from Original Medicare begins.
-Medicare prescription drug coverage and go 63 days or more in a row without creditable prescription drug coverage, you may have to pay a late enrollment penalty if you join a Medicare drug
+- You will automatically be disenrolled from VNS Health EasyCare Plus when your new plan's coverage begins.

+- Original Medicare without a separate Medicare prescription drug plan

+- If you switch to Original

+Medicare and do not enroll in

+a separate Medicare

+prescription drug plan,

+Medicare may enroll you in a

+drug plan, unless you have

+opted out of automatic

+enrollment.

+- O If you disenroll from

+Medicare prescription drug

+coverage and go 63 days or

+more in a row without

+creditable prescription drug

+coverage, you may have to

+pay a late enrollment penalty

+if you join a Medicare drug

+plan later.